-William Neal Reynolds Distinguished Professor and Interim Department Head
+William Neal Reynolds Distinguished Professor & Department Head

 Our lab’s primary interest is with plant-parasitic (phyto)nematodes, but we are also interested in all aspects of host-parasite interactions.
 The main objective of our research is to combine information that we generate in both basic and applied investigations towards the goal of improving the control of plant-parasitic nematodes in agriculture.
 Our present research projects involve: